vele616/monorepo/packages/jobboard/website/content/jobs/portfolio-advisor-vinovest-KTARJ.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vinovest"
 companyWebsite: "https://vinovest.recruitee.com/"
 summary: "Interested in new opportunities and have 3+ years of experience in a high-performing sales environment?
-Vinovest has a job opening for a portfolio advisor."
+Vinovest has a job opening for a Portfolio Advisor."
 summaryBackup: "Love #sales, #crm, #finance?
 Check out this job post!"
 featured: 20
 ---